GoogleCloudPlatform/apigee-samples/drupal-developer-portal/README.md

 1. From the Apigee console, navigate to Publish > Developers
 2. Find the account you created in your developer portal, hover over it, and select the trash can icon to delete.
 This will also delete all Apigee Apps associated with your developer
 3. From the GCP Deployment Manager Deployments page select your `sample-drupal-developer-portal` deployment and click delete at the top.
-A popup will be shown, be sure to select the option to delete all resrouces associated with the Drupal portal.
+A popup will be shown, be sure to select the option to delete all resources associated with the Drupal portal.

 After that, source your `env.sh` script and run the following to delete your product and proxy: